Sinjini15/Master-sThesis2020/README.md

 Main Code:

--Contains files scripted in R and contains the main file "bradycardia_detection.R" -Contains supporting functions that are used in the main file.
+- Contains files scripted in R and contains the main file "bradycardia_detection.R"
+- Contains supporting functions that are used in the main file.

 Instructions to run bradycarida_detection.R: